andreav/my-aws-cdk-typescript-constructs/README.md

   &nbsp;
 * ## Update Fargate Service with code pipleline triggered by S3 upload

-    Trying to upload service image from CDK: upload the new image tag to S3.
+    Trying to update service image from CDK: upload the new image tag to S3.
-    S3 upload will trigger a pipeline which updates the cluster S3 image must be a zipped file named `imagedefinitions.zip` containing an [imagedefinitions.json](https://docs.aws.amazon.com/codepipeline/latest/userguide/file-reference.html) file.
+    S3 upload will trigger a pipeline which updates the container image.
+    S3 file must be a zipped file named `imagedefinitions.zip` containing an [imagedefinitions.json](https://docs.aws.amazon.com/codepipeline/latest/userguide/file-reference.html) file.

-    * first deploy a vpc and a fargate stack
+    * first deploy a vpc and a fargate stack from this repo (for example mctcFargateAlbPublicStack)
       ```
       npx cdk deploy mctcVpcStack
-      npx cdk deploy mctcFargatePublicStack
+      npx cdk deploy mctcFargateAlbPublicStack
       ```

-    * Then deploy the update pipeline
+    * Then deploy the pipeline which will monitor the S3 bucket for imagedefinition changes.
+      Remember to update stack properties `clusterName` and `serviceName` inside my-cdk-ts-constructs.ts according to your deploy.

       ```
       npx cdk deploy mctcFargatePublicStack